 Kill Devil Hills

 Kill Devil Hills is home to all of the usual beachfront shops, selling trinkets to tourists with just the right amount of kitsch.
-There are many hotels and resorts in the area for a luxury stay and is where you’ll find plenty of development out of most of these Outer Banks towns.
+There are many hotels, resorts, and OBX Oceanfront Vrbos in the area for a luxury stay and is where you’ll find plenty of development out of most of these Outer Banks towns.
 There are eateries and bars galore, so take your pick for delicious oceanfront dining and drinking.

 Kill Devil Hills is the most populated town in the Outer Banks, and it’s also the oldest official town.
 With plenty to see and do, you’ll never be bored in Kill Devil Hills.
 For this reason, it’s one of the most popular Outer Banks destinations so if you are trying to escape crowds, Kill Devil Hills might not be the spot for you.